Display Star Ratings in Google Organic Search Results

 Let's look at some numbers of the individual markets.
 Here are a few numbers from across Europe:

 UK shoppers are some of the best in the world.
 When it comes to Mother's Day spending, they do more than keep up.
-According to Statista:
+According to Mintel:

 Ah, Muttertag.
-Germans spend a lot on Mother's Day.
-Not only do florists see sales double during the week of Mother's Day, but retail spending as a whole sees a lot of action in the lead up to Mother's Day.
+As it turns out, Germans spend a lot of money on Mother's Day.
+Not only do florists see sales double during the week of Mother's Day, but retail spending as a whole sees a lot of action in the lead-up to Mother's Day.
 According to the German Trade Association (HDE):

 Mothers are clearly held in high regard in Germany.